mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 When employing ESP {{!RFC4303}} in Tunnel Mode, the complete inner IP packet is safeguarded against man-in-the-middle attacks through cryptographic means, rendering it virtually impossible for an attacker to alter any fields associated with either the inner IP header or the inner IP payload.
 This level of protection is achieved by configuring the Flow Label CDA Value to "uncompress," the DSCP CDA Value to either "uncompress" or "sa," and the ECN CDA Value to "uncompress."

-However, this protection is compromised if the Flow Label CAD Value, DSCP CAD Value, or ECN CDA Values are set to "lower."
+However, this protection is compromised if the Flow Label CDA Value, DSCP CDA Value, or ECN CDA Values are set to "lower."
 In such cases, the values from the inner packet for the respective fields will be derived from the outer IP header, leaving these fields unprotected.
 It is important to note that even the Authentication Header {{?RFC4302}} does not provide protection for these fields.
 When associated with a CDA value of "lower," the level of protection is akin to that provided in Transport mode.
 This vulnerability could be exploited by an attacker within an untrusted domain, potentially disrupting load balancing strategies that rely on the Flow Label {{?RFC6438}}{{!RFC6437}}.
-More broadly, when the Flow Label CAD Value is set to "lower," the relevant Flow Label Security Considerations from {{!RFC6437}} apply.
+More broadly, when the Flow Label CDA Value is set to "lower," the relevant Flow Label Security Considerations from {{!RFC6437}} apply.
 Additionally, an attacker may manipulate the DSCP values to diminish the priority of specific packets, resulting in packets from the same flow having varying priorities, traversing different paths, and introducing additional latency to applications, thereby facilitating DDoS attacks.
 Consequently, these fields remain unprotected and are susceptible to modification during transmission, which may also be regarded as an acceptable risk.

 When the Flow Label CDA Value is designated as "generated" or "zero," an attacker is unable to exploit the Flow Label field in any manner.
 The inner packet received is anticipated to possess a Flow Label distinct from that of the original encapsulated packet.
 However, the Flow Label is assigned by the receiving gateway.
 When the value is set to "zero," it is known, whereas when it is designated as "generated," it must be produced in accordance with the specifications outlined in {{!RFC6437}}.